MickeyDLuffy/java-fundamentals/README.md

 Write Unit Tests to assert that a NaughtyStudent is a kind of student, and that its reported average grade is 10% higher than it ought to be.

 2. Insert a few NaughtyStudents into your lecture.
 Write some unit tests to assert that a NaughtyStudent is "scoring" higher than everybody else.

+  # Section 3 Abstract Types
+1. Create an interface Nameable, which defines a getName() function.
+Refactor your student class to implement Nameable, and add the appropriate behaviour.

+2. Create a new class Register, which has as a constructor parameter a list of Nameable objects.
+Add a function getRegister which returns a list of Strings, the names of the students.

+Create a unit test to check that your Register functionality does the right thing.
+  # Section 4
+1. Create a new interface, HasLevel.
+This should define a method getLevel() which returns an instance of the Level enum.
+Have your Student implement the HasLevel interface.
+The students level should be entered as a constructor parameter and maintained as a private field.

+2. Extend your Register class with a method called getRegisterByLevel which takes a Level and returns a list of the names of students studying at that Level.

+3. In your Register class, create a function called PrintReport which returns a formatted string of all the names of the students grouped by their Level.